sktime/community-org/community_council/AGENDA.md

 ## Appendix: FK concerns for de-escalation discussion

+(comment: these notes are here in public due to discussion already happening on public channels, e.g., sktime PR and issue tracker)

 FK main concerns:

 a. escalating CoC violations and near misses in the community - immediate concern!